 These are pictures from the Transbay Terminal, which opened in 1939, taken on the day that it closed in August of 2010, and of the Salesforce Transit Center this week when it opened.
 The old Transbay Terminal was my gateway to San Francisco when at age 15 the City became my favorite place in the world.
-It was already getting run down by then.
-It will always hold a special place in my heart.
+It was already getting run down by then, but it will always hold a special place in my heart.
 Back in high school when most of my friends and I didn’t have a car, and up through college when, if we could afford a car it probably was so cheap it wouldn’t make the 30 or so miles to San Francisco, we took buses to the Transbay Terminal.
 From there we explored San Francisco and discovered places like Chinatown, Fisherman’s Wharf, the Cliff House and Golden Gate Park, places I still visit regularly today.
 When BART opened the Transbay Tube I never took a bus there again, but often stopped in when I was in a nostalgic mood.
 When I heard it was closing in August of 2010, I went there for one last time and took as many pictures of the building as I could.
 This week I visited the new Salesforce Transit Center, and I must say that, in my opinion, it is and will continue to be, if security can keep the riff-raff out, a magnificent transit hub.
 I was in awe walking around it, and to hear the noise of buses arriving and departing took me back to a special long-ago time.

 We’ll start at the northeast corner of Mission and Fremont Streets looking toward the two terminals on closing day in August of 2010 and this weekend, as all of these pictures will be.